Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 While the overwhelming number of New York townhouses are surrounded by other attached or nearby homes, townhouses still provide more privacy than almost any other type of housing in the city—only beaten, perhaps, by penthouses.

-There is also additional space in the form of backyards and back—and in some cases even front—porches.
+There is also additional space in the form of backyards and back—and sometimes even front—porches.

 While condos may represent a step up from co-ops (in terms of minimized meddling from boards), owning a townhouse means jettisoning any board involvement altogether!